KenFilms/R2D2_ROS/README.md

 * Face Detection utilizing openCV http://wiki.ros.org/vision_opencv

 ## Modifications to original hardware
+The original main controller seems to be Orange Pi Zero Plus 2 H5 (https://forum.deagostini.co.uk/?g=posts&t=30073).
+It has a H5 Quad-core Cortex-A53 with around 1,3GHz. and 512MB DDR2 RAM (sared with GPU) and all bunch of nice features, such as WiFi, camera-support, HDMI etc. Unfortunately, the system seems to be closed, so we cannot just flash new software unto the device.
+So one way of replacing it, would be just to purchase an "open" Orange Pi Zero, but I wanted to have a more powerful main controller with higher CPU frequency and more customizable, such as adding M2 SSD storage.
+So I decided for an "old" Intel NUC MYHE Kit, which I had bought a few years ago and it was lying around in my drawer...probably for that reason.
+Now, with more power coms not only more responsibility ;) but also considerably bigger dimensions and also higher energy consumption.
+While the Orangi Pi is only about 48mm x 46mm and relatuvey flat, the stripped Intel NUC

+## Energy supply
+This is a whole big topic.
+I had previously build a smaller R2D2 using a raspberry Pi and

 ## Additional hardware
 * Intel 5th Gen NUC Core i5-5300U, NUC5I5MYHE.
 This replaces the